Better Beach Alliance

 Want to get involved with your local chapter?

 There are many ways to get involved.
 The best way to get involved is to fill out the form on our volunteer page.
 You can also visit our chapter locator page to find contact info for executive staff and, in most cases, a calendar of upcoming events.
-Once you’ve found your local chapter, we encourage you to engage with them either at an event or via email.
+Once you’ve found your local chapter, we encourage you to engage with them either at an event, by email or on social media.
 Our chapters are always looking for volunteers from all walks of life — graphic designers, event coordinators, accountants, environmental experts, and more.